 Price’s Raid, also known as Price’s Missouri Expedition, was a Confederate raid through Missouri and Kansas in the Trans-Mississippi Theater of the Civil War in the fall of 1864.
-Led by Confederate Major General Sterling Price, the campaign’s intention was to recapture St. Louis and recover Missouri for the Confederacy.
+Led by Confederate Major General Sterling Price, the campaign intended to recapture St. Louis and recover Missouri for the Confederacy.
 He also hoped to weaken Abraham Lincoln’s chance at reelection.
 To accomplish these objectives, the plans included:

 - Capturing St. Louis, Missouri